storj/docs/code/payments/Tally-Vs-Rollup.md

 | **who creates data** | SA  | Tally service | Rollup service |
 | **when is data created** | SA creates/updates rollup when settling `Orders` from SN | when Tally service runs | when Rollup service runs |
 | **where is data stored** | adds/updates a record in `storagenode_bandwidth_rollup` & `bucket_bandwidth_rollup` table | adds a record in `bucket_storage_tally` & `storagenode_storage_tally` table | adds a record in `bucket_storage_rollup` & `storagenode_storage_rollup` table |

+#### Notes on units and calculations

+As stated above, storage usage for storagenodes is stored in the `storagenode_storage_tallies` as byte hours.
+These values are calculated within the `Tally` method of the tally service.
+Each quantity of storage is multiplied by the time since the service last ran.

+The storage usage for uplinks (buckets) is slightly different.
+First the storage usage for buckets is calculated within the same
+`Tally` method as that of the storagenodes.
+Then it's stored within `bucket_storage_tallies` as simply bytes, not byte hours.
+The units are converted to byte hours within the `ProjecAccounting` interface's `GetBucketUsageRollups` method which sums the data from `bucket_storage_tallies` for a given period.